-They work to provide innovative and aesthetically pleasing environments for people to enjoy, while ensuring that changes to the natural environment are appropriate, sensitive and sustainable.
+Landscape architects provide innovative and aesthetically-pleasing environments for people to enjoy, while ensuring that changes to the natural environment are appropriate, sensitive and sustainable

-The work covers diverse projects - both urban and rural - that range from designing the layout of parks, gardens and housing estates to city-centre design, sporting sites and improving land affected by mining or motorway construction.
+Collaborating closely with other professionals, you'll work on a range of projects in both urban and rural settings - from parks, gardens and housing estates to city centre design, sporting sites and motorway construction.

 - urban design.